Director of the Centre for Smart Infrastructure

 Telephone: +44 1223 7 61866

-Dr Jennifer Schooling is Director of the Centre for Smart Infrastructure and Construction (CSIC), at the University of Cambridge.
-CSIC is an Innovation and Knowledge Centre (IKC) with the specific aim to transform infrastructure through smarter information.
+Dr Jennifer Schooling is Director of the Cambridge Centre for Smart Infrastructure and Construction (CSIC), at the University of Cambridge.
+CSIC is an Innovation and Knowledge Centre (IKC) with the specific aim to transform infrastructure and construction through smarter information.

-For further information please see the Centre's website: http://www.centreforsmartinfrastructure.com
+For further information please see CSIC's website: http://www.centreforsmartinfrastructure.com

 I have a particular interest in how we build the value case for smart infrastructure interventions, in particular for long-lived assets such as infrastructure.
+Digitalisation in the context of cities.
 Business models which enable value to be attributed across different stakeholders.
 Cybersecurity dimensions of smart infrastructure.